floriandejonckheere/headbanger/README.md

 ## Releasing

-Update the changelog and bump the version in `lib/headbanger/version.rb`.
+Update the changelog and bump the version in `lib/headbanger/version.rb` and `web/package.json`.
 Create a tag for the version and push it to Github.
 A Docker image will automatically be built and pushed to the registry.

 ```
-git add lib/headbanger/version.rb
+git add lib/headbanger/version.rb web/package.json
 git commit -m "Bump version to v1.0.0"
 git tag v1.0.0
 git push origin master